This section is for teenagers and young adults and is about a type of cancer called Hodgkin lymphoma.

 Most of the symptoms that people get with lymphoma may also be caused by other illnesses.
 For example swollen lymph nodes, high temperatures and sweats may be caused by an infection.
 But if you have any of these symptoms or are worried that you may have Hodgkin lymphoma, go to your GP.
 They'll examine you and refer you to a hospital if they think you need to see a specialist doctor.

-We don't know what causes Hodgkin lymphoma, but research is going on to try to find out.
+It's not known what causes Hodgkin lymphoma.
+Research is going on to try to find out.
 Remember, though, it isn't anything that you’ve done.

 Hodgkin lymphoma is one of the most common cancers in young people over the age of 10.
 About 1 in 6 of all cancers affecting young people between 15 and 24 is a Hodgkin lymphoma.